scylladb/scylladb/docs/using-scylla/lwt.rst

 Additional Information
 ======================

-* :doc:`How does Scylla LWT Differ from Apache Cassandra ? </kb/lwt-differences>` - How does Scylla's implementation of lightweight transactions differ from Apache Cassandra?
+* :doc:`How does ScyllaDB LWT Differ from Apache Cassandra ? </kb/lwt-differences>` - How does ScyllaDB's implementation of lightweight transactions differ from Apache Cassandra?
 * :doc:`How to Change gc_grace_seconds for a Table </kb/gc-grace-seconds/>` - How to change the ``gc_grace_seconds`` parameter for a table